On monotone circuits with local oracles and clique lower bounds: Circuits with restricted oracles: Proof of Theorem

 Observe that $U_J \times V_J \subseteq \mathcal{B}$ for every $J \subseteq [e]$, due to Lemma \ref{l:lemmaK}.
 In particular, the simplification above is well-behaved with respect to the new oracle rectangles introduced in the transformation.

 The next steps of our argument rely on results from Alon and Boppana \citep{DBLP:journals/combinatorica/AlonB87} related to the approximation method \citep{razborov1985lower}.
-We follow the terminology of the exposition in Boppana and Sipser \citep[Section 4.2]{DBLP:books/el/leeuwen90/BoppanaS90}, and assume some familiarity of the reader with this technique.
+We follow the terminology of the exposition in Boppana and Sipser \citep[Section 4.2]{DBLP:books/el/leeuwen90/BoppanaS90}.
 For the rest of the proof, we let $\ell \eqdef \lfloor \sqrt{k} \rfloor$, $p \eqdef \lceil 10 \sqrt{k} \log n \rceil$, and $m \eqdef (p - 1)^\ell \cdot \ell!$.
 (Recall that $\ell$ is the size of each indicator set $\lceil X_i \rceil$, $m$ is the maximum number of indicators in each approximator, and $p$ is an auxiliary parameter.\footnote{Do not confuse this definition of $m$ with the number of edges in the input graph, which will not be needed in the rest of the proof.})

 Approximate each individual circuit $D_J(\vec{x})$ as in Boppana-Sipser, obtaining a corresponding depth-$2$ approximator $\widetilde{D}_J(\vec{x})$.
 Since each $D_J(\vec{x})$ is a monotone circuit of size at most $s$, our choice of $U_{n,k}$ and $V_{n,k}$ and the argument in \citep{DBLP:books/el/leeuwen90/BoppanaS90} provide the following bounds.